Alas, I cannot skim: Online skimming and what to do about it

 Prevention and quick detection is key in these scenarios but having the time and skills to do this in-house is the main issue for most people.
 To effectively manage the risks, you would need to know how to identify coding vulnerabilities, use assessment and monitoring tools, in addition to carrying out regular scans and penetration tests.
 You’d also need to keep software up to date, install and regularly add security updates and patches, stay informed of new threats or developments, and know how to effectively clean the website if threats are found.

-To help, I’d recommend taking a look at the Zenplan website maintenance packages.
+To help, I’d recommend taking a look at the Zenplan website maintenance package.
 This will reduce the risk of a breach as it involves regular updates which makes it harder for hackers to worm their way in.
 With the plan, you can also expect routine security scans and monitoring of the website, ensuring potential concerns are flagged as soon as possible.

 I also offer a FGX-Web security package which is a specialist security service using Foregenix FGX-Web technology.
 This is delivered by the Foregenix Threat Intelligence Team and ensures your website is monitored by analysts who are experts at reducing data breach risks.
 If a PCISSC Forensic Investigation (PFI) is carried out as a result of a data breach, your business could be charged a case fee (estimated at £3k) plus a set charge per card at risk.
 The FGX-Web security package comes with up to £50k warranty, depending upon which package is chosen, to give you peace of mind.